-Multiple guidelines recommend use of CT in patients with acute significant cervical trauma.^{41, 42} While the diagnostic yield in the acute trauma setting is low,43 the morbidity and mortality of a missed fracture are high.44
+Multiple guidelines recommend use of CT in patients with acute significant cervical trauma.
+41, 42 While the diagnostic yield in the acute trauma setting is low, 43 the morbidity and mortality of a missed fracture are high.
+44

 Both the Canadian C-spine rule and the NEXUS criteria are validated clinical prediction rules with high negative predictive value for clinical significant cervical spine trauma.
-A 2012 systematic review of 15 studies with over 10,000 patients and 500 true positive cases found high median negative likelihood ratios of 0.18 (Interquartile range 0.03-0.24) for the Canadian C-spine Rule and 0.3 (Interquartile range 0.19-0.41) for the Nexus criteria, implying a very low (less than 1%) post test probability for clinically significant injury when either rule is negative.45 Of note, these criteria primarily validated the use of radiography not CT in the acute trauma setting and specificity for certain criteria is likely to be lower in the outpatient setting and for trauma beyond 48 hours.
+A 2012 systematic review of 15 studies with over 10,000 patients and 500 true positive cases found high median negative likelihood ratios of 0.18 (Interquartile range 0.03-0.24) for the Canadian C-spine Rule and 0.3 (Interquartile range 0.19-0.41) for the Nexus criteria, implying a very low (less than 1%) post test probability for clinically significant injury when either rule is negative.
+45 Of note, these criteria primarily validated the use of radiography not CT in the acute trauma setting and specificity for certain criteria is likely to be lower in the outpatient setting and for trauma beyond 48 hours

-Sensitivity of the NEXUS criteria is reduced in the elderly,46 and the Canadian C-spine rule excluded several high risk populations in cluding inflammatory arthritis and prior surgery.47 In addition, these clinical prediction rules have not been sufficiently validated in the pediatric population with fewer than 100 clinical significant trauma events reported in the literature and with wide ranging confidence intervals for sensitivity-NEXUS 57% (95% CI, 18%-90%), Canadian C spine Rule 86% (95% CI, 42%-100%).48
+Sensitivity of the NEXUS criteria is reduced in the elderly, 46 and the Canadian C-spine rule excluded several high risk populations including inflammatory arthritis and prior surgery.
+47 In addition, these clinical prediction rules have not been sufficiently validated in the pediatric population with fewer than 100 clinical significant trauma events reported in the literature and with wide ranging confidence intervals for sensitivity-NEXUS 57% (95% CI, 18%-90%), Canadian C spine Rule 86% (95% CI, 42%-100%).
+48 radiography or CT.

-After initial evaluation with CT, MRI may be a helpful add-on test in select patient populations such as those with spinal cord injury without radiographic abn ormality,^{49, 50} neurological signs and symptoms, or progressive symptoms un explained by radio graphy or CT.
 MRI is more sensitive than CT for the detection of cord edema and hemorrhage or epidural hematomas that may require surgical decompression.
 However, there is a very low likelihood that MRI will change management or identify clinically significant injuries in unselected acute trauma patients with a normal cervical spine CT.51

+After initial evaluation with CT, MRI may be a helpful add-on test in select patient populations such as those with spinal cord injury without radiographic abnormality, 49,50 neurological signs and symptoms, or progressive symptoms unexplained by